cesarFuhr/cesarfuhr.dev-app/content/2024_05_03-packaging_bash_wth_nix.md

         └───todo-done: package 'todo-done'
 ```

-Now we can run the app running `nix run .#notes` or any of the other binaries built in this derivation.
+Now we can run the app running `nix run .#notes` or any of the other binaries built in this derivation with all its dependencies bundled with it.

+## Conclusions

+I use this notes app everyday, it serves me well, but I know I have a lot of opinions built into it.
+NeoVim, local files and bash, these are all choices that are aligned with a movement towards using linux tools I am into now.
+Building the "app" was pretty fun, only needed a few iterations and already landed on a pretty usable thing.
+Nix on the other hand was not easy to grasp, especially with the restrictions I made to the project.
+Documentation is not easily discoverable, `nix` as a build tool doesn't have good error messages and `nix` language being functional and declarative were some interesting challenges to me.

+In the end I think it was worth it, now I can easily integrate it with my [NixOS configuration](https://github.com/cesarFuhr/cesarOS) and have it always baked in my system.
+As a next step in my Nix journey I would like to package a Go application with it, having all its dependencies versioned with Nix and a ready to use development shell.